krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 Weapons can be found using an instance method, the name of which is the name of the weapon, and the parameters are the coefficients by which the characteristics will be multiplied + additional damage.
 The weapon name is always __weapon_of_something__ (Ruby), __weaponOfSomething__ (JS).

 Weapon damage consists of 3 coefficients, which give damage depending on characteristics and additional damage.
-For example, a sword of light with __values of 3 2 1 50__ would mean that the damage is: __3 * strength + 2 * agility + 1 * intellect + 50__ (always the order: strength, agility, intellect, extra damage), the damage values are always 4.
+For example, a sword of light with __values of 3 2 1 50__ would mean that the damage is: __3 * strength + 2 * dexterity + 1 * intellect + 50__ (always the order: strength, dexterity, intellect, extra damage), the damage values are always 4.

 Initially, the character is armed only with his limbs, the damage from which is equal to the sum of his characteristics.